build-trust/ockam/documentation/use-cases/end-to-end-encryption-with-rust/README.md

     Bob also starts an Echoer worker that prints any message it receives and echoes it back on its return route.

 2. The Bob program will print a hex value which is the forwarding address for Bob on the cloud node, copy it.

-3. In a separate terminal window, in the same directory path, run the Alice program:
+The following output is an example of what you should expect.

     ```
-    cargo run --example alice
+    [✓] RemoteForwarder was created on the node at: 1.node.ockam.network:4000
+    Forwarding address for Bob is:
+    FWD_05380f7b876998f7
     ```

+3. In a separate terminal window, open up a new session to the learning container

+    ```
+    docker exec -it ockam-learn bash
+    ```
+4. Next, navigate to the `hello_ockam/` folder and run the Alice program:

+    ```
+    cd hello_ockam/ && cargo run --example alice
+    ```

-4. It will stop to ask for Bob's forwarding address that was printed in step 2.
-Give it that address.
+4. The Alice program will stop to ask for Bob's forwarding address that was printed in step 2.
+Proide the Alice program with that address.

     This will tell Alice that the route to reach Bob is `[(TCP, "1.node.ockam.network:4000"), forwarding_address]`.